disha-satpute/Node-JS/README.md

 stack that is used for Web Development is **MERN Stack**.
 This stack provides an end-to-end framework for the developers to work in and each of these technologies play a big part in the development of web applications.

-- MERN Stack is a JavaScript Stack that is used for easier and faster deployment of full-stack web applications.
-MERN Stack comprises of 4 technologies namely: MongoDB, Express, React and Node.js.
+- MERN Stack is a JavaScript Stack that is used for easier and faster deployment of full-stackweb applications.
+- MERN Stack comprises of 4 technologies namely: MongoDB, Express, React and Node.js.
 It is designed to make the development process smoother and easier.

 1. MongoDB: Non Relational Database